Kristian OLESEN

 http://climatelaunchpad.org/desert-control-keeps-improving/

-Desert Control Keeps On Improving -
+Control Keeps On Improving - ClimateLaunchpad

-Aug 22, 2016 - About 900 tons of clay per hectare were required to
+Aug 22, 2016 - About 900 tons of clay per hectare were required

-Clay holds the key
+Clay holds

-The founders of Desert Control had spent three years in Egypt and
+The founders of Desert Control had spent three years in Egypt

-but short-lived, making further development unfeasible.
+excellent, but short-lived, making further development

-While there, Kristian P. Olesen, an expert in fluid dynamics, had
+While there, Kristian P. Olesen, an expert in fluid dynamics,

-the scientists and engineers who lived in the region.
-He wanted to
+solution as had the scientists and engineers who lived in the

-address the problem of desertification.
+region.
+He wanted to address the problem of desertification.

 Like many before him, he thought the solution must be clay.

-He developed and patented a mechanical process for disintegrating
+He developed and patented a mechanical process for

-into dry sandy soil.
+could be irrigated into dry sandy soil.

 Kristian’s son, Ole traveled to Egypt in the middle of January